hack4faith/colossians/Challenge10-Colossians-Retrospective.md

 **#YourFaith2Action:**

-Who is going to be in your next group as you facilitate another Colossians **#Hack4Faith** team?
+In the future, prayerfully consider facilitating or teaming up with a trusted friend to facilitate a Colossians **#Hack4Faith** team.
+When you're ready, who is on your heart to be a part of your team?
 1. Your proposed meet-up team members:
+1. If you need any guidance visit the [Quick-Start](https://github.com/hack4faith/colossians/tree/main/Quick-Start) folder.

 **Prayer:**